AndroidPatch/APatchDocs/docs/en/patch.md

 2. Click Patch and define a SuperKey.
 The SuperKey needs to have **numbers and letters** and at least **8 characters**.
 It will be used later to unlock root privileges.

 :::warning
-It is prohibited to set weak passwords like `12345678`.
-The latest versions of APatch [requires the use of strong passwords](/en/warn)
+It is prohibited to set weak keys like `12345678`.
+The latest versions of APatch [requires the use of strong keys](/en/warn).
 :::

 3. Select the `boot.img` of your ROM, confirm and wait for the patch to complete.
 After the patch is successful, the patched boot.img path will be displayed.
 For example: `/storage/emulated/0/Download/apatch_version_version_randomletter.img`